-XFR Collective partners with individuals and organizations to provide low-cost digitization services and to develop sustainable models for managing and providing access to audiovisual materials.
+XFR Collective partners with individuals and organizations to provide low-cost digitization and to develop sustainable models for managing and providing access to audiovisual materials.
 You can view some of the content we have transferred on the Internet Archive here!

 We seek partners in three core areas: